ctufts/ctufts.github.io/_posts/blog/2017-06-21-StatisticalPower.md

-I wrote a small function to create random samples of our experiment ...
+I wrote a small function to create random samples of an experiment.

 {% highlight R %}
 perform_t_test <- function(n,mu_a, mu_b, s){